 Infidelity makes it challenging to have faith in the relationship, and even in yourself.
 You might feel disheartened or have doubts about rebuilding the relationship.
 It is on you to convince your partner that the cheating episode was a one-off case, and you have every intention to make this relationship work.

 Stand by your words and keep your promises.
 For instance, if you have agreed upon open and positive communication, you should stick to it.
 Avoid silent treatment, abusive language, or using an angry tone during the conversations.

 13. Don’t dig up the past

 What’s done is done.
 It’s not possible to go back and erase it.
 Instead of opening the pages of the previous chapters, it is wise to fix things in the present for a good future.
-Digging the past would create more gaps in the relationship, and it will not allow you to move ahead in life.
+Digging up the past would create more gaps in the relationship, and it will not allow you to move ahead.
 Try repairing the damage with something that works out for both of you.

 14. Respect your partner

-Infidelity is undoubtedly a big mistake, but it cannot erase the goodness or noble deeds of the person.
+Infidelity is undoubtedly a big mistake, but it cannot erase the good nature or noble deeds of the person.
 When trying to rebuild trust, you need to respect each other.

 15. Seek therapy

-An experienced therapist can give you insights and help you to figure out how to overcome the relationship hurdles.
+An experienced therapist can provide you with insight and help you to figure out how to overcome the relationship hurdles.
 But remember that therapy works only when you and your partner are willing to put in the effort and are open to changes.

 You may recover from the agony of your partner’s betrayal, but it may still be one of the most painful experiences in your relationship.
 Finding out about a partner’s affair often means a loss of innocence and the safety of your relationship that can never be restored.
 It can be extremely traumatic and is just as detrimental as physical abuse (1).